-HamJam 2014 will take place on Saturday, November 8th at the Metropolitan Club, 5895 Windward Pkwy, Alpharetta, GA.
+HamJam 2014 took place on Saturday, November 8th at the Metropolitan Club, 5895 Windward Pkwy, Alpharetta, GA.

 NFARL and our sponsors are pleased to be able to present the event as a public service to the amateur radio community.
 We hope you will be able to attend and enjoy a morning of visiting with fellow hams, listening to and interacting with our speakers, and the potential to win one of our raffle prizes.